The Lowest-Cost-of-Living States and Why They Offer Good Opportunities

 Did you know that people who live in the lowest-cost-of-living states often find it a little easier to achieve some of their biggest goals in life?
 Those goals may include going to school, securing a good job, owning a home, and contributing to savings and retirement accounts.
 By finding and moving to the lowest-cost-of-living state that resonates with your goals, you can make your dollars stretch a little further and afford a more comfortable lifestyle than if you choose one of the most expensive states to live in.

 A lot of people think that the best opportunities are found in the most expensive states and cities.
 After all, that's why so many people choose to live there, right?
-Aren't you going to find the best jobs in places like New York City (which was ranked the seventh most expensive city in the world in 2016)?1 Well, not necessarily.
+Aren't you going to find the best jobs in places like New York City (which was ranked by the Economist Intelligence Unit as the seventh most expensive city in the world in 2016)?
+Well, not necessarily.
 The reality is that great opportunities can be found across the country, including in some of the cheapest places to live.

 For example, what if you found out that you could pursue your dream career in a place like Jackson, Mississippi or Indianapolis, Indiana?
 You could attend a great post-secondary school, land the job you have always wanted, and start building the life that you desire.
 And you could have the potential to do all of it more quickly and easily than if you chose to live in a more expensive location.
 That sounds pretty good, doesn't it?

 If you're ready to learn more about your options, then take a look at the following categories to see where the least and most expensive states and cities are ranked: